omriLugasi/Redel/ROAD_MAP.md

 # ROADMAP
 - Informative README
+- change implementation (to simpler)
-- try the statistics with multipart
+- try the plugins with multipart
 - Create your on invirte module
 - CI
 - https://coveralls.io/